 Symptoms of a food allergy and asthma are hives, nausea, rash, diarrhea, or vomiting.
 In addition to this, asthma symptoms include: shortness of breath and wheezing.
 Some people may experience anaphylaxis in addition to asthma symptoms.

 Anaphylaxis and an asthma attack tend to have the same symptoms.
 It may begin to be very difficult to breathe.
 It is important to understand the difference between the two.
 If you believe it is an asthma attack, and your usual medications are not helping your symptoms, then it is likely anaphylaxis.
 In these cases, it is best to use a dose of epinephrine and be seen by your physician immediately.

 Causes of Ingestion Induced Asthma

-While food induced asthma episodes are very uncommon, they do happen on occasion.
+While food-induced asthma episodes are very uncommon, they do happen on occasion.
 The most common foods that can trigger an attack are: shellfish, fish, wheat, milk, eggs, peanuts, soy and wheat.
 Food preservatives can also be the cause of asthma attacks, such as those found in dried fruits, bottled lemon juice, or wine.
 Typically a reaction is due to an allergy to sulfites, which is used in preservatives.
-A reaction to a food will typically occur within two hours of ingesting the food.
+A reaction to food will typically occur within two hours of ingesting the food.
 In most cases though, the reaction will occur within minutes of eating something, however, it is not impossible for the reaction to happen up to six hours later.

 In most cases, this is also caused by a family history of allergic asthma.
 If you have hay fever or other allergies, then you are also at a higher risk of getting asthma.